stephan-schwarz/mkdocs-document-dates/README.md

 - It still works when using CI/CD build systems (e.g. Github Actions)
   - Used a cache file `.dates_cache.json` to solve this problem
-  - You can configure it like this (line 3) in your .github/workflows/ci.yml:
+  - You can configure it like this in your .github/workflows/ci.yml:

     ```
     ...